Comparing while and if statements

 It’s a convention to write the

-, rather than on its own line as in awhile
+whilekeyword on the same line as the closing}, rather than on its own line as in awhileloop -

 When the computer encounters a